carmenansio/AdaLoversConf22/README.md

 }
 ```

 Since we’ve hidden both images back face, there is nothing in the other side.
-So now we have to turn the `.front-face` `180` grados:
+So now we have to turn the `.front-face` `180` grados con la propiedad `transform: rotateY(180deg);`:

 ```
 .front-face {